ZohdKhan/Zohd-s-Repository/Personal_Projects/SalesPredictionREADME.md

 There are important 3 files in this directory:
 1. Zohd_Khan_Sales_Prediction.pdf - This is the file of the report associated with this project (all code is still visible in this file).
 2. Monthly Sales Prediction.ipynb - This is the source code file.
-Installation of Jupyter Notebook required to open and run this file.
+Installation of Jupyter Notebook  is required to open and run this file.
 3. mrtssales92-present.xlsx - This is the source data file.

 **INSTRUCTIONS TO RUN CODE**